 One issue for Spirit is a lack of capacity to add because its gates are already highly used.

-“Probably 50 percent of our international growth has been through Nashville or through Orlando, over the last 12 months, primarily because of the constraint here,” Haralson says.
+“Probably 50 percent of our international growth has been through Orlando, over the last 12 months, primarily because of the constraint here,” Haralson says.

 Initial discussions on FLL’s updated master plan envision expansion of Terminal Four, where Spirit’s flights are based.